Intent, Implementation and Impact Statement

 Implementation of the computing curriculum will build on the subject leader evaluation completed during the previous academic year.
 It will seek to ensure consistency in the teaching of computing and the experiences of the children across the year groups.
 The following measures will help ensure the curriculum is thoroughly implemented and the intent is achieved.

-- Computing lessons taught at least once a week using Knowsley Primary Computing Scheme of Work.
+- Computing lessons taught at least once a week with reference to the Knowsley Primary Computing Scheme of Work.

 - Standalone lessons provided using Barefoot Computing Resources to tie in with wider curriculum and ensure computing is not taught in isolation.